osmandapp/web/main/docs/user/plan-route/web.md

 The web [_'osmand/map'_](https://osmand.net/map/) is developed and tested now.

 **The layout and operation of some functions may have changed from those described in this article.**

+We created the [Discussion theme](https://github.com/osmandapp/OsmAnd/discussions/16567) on our GitHub, please leave your feedback there.
 :::

 <LinksSocial/>